biometry/EcologyCurriculumManual/Manual/Manual00-preface.md

   - **Applied case studies should be relegated to optional classes, unless as illustration of underlying processes.** (Ecological applications may be very important, e.g. in conservation, agroecology or forestry, but for teaching they would be either motivation or illustration.
 If a proposed treatment works but cannot be linked back to ecological laws, then what are students to learn from this?)
   - **Language should be value-free and measured.** (Particularly conservation topics may use hyperbolic terms, such as "climate crisis" or "alien species".
 That is not the language of science, and should be kept to a minimum.)
   - **Kill your darlings.** ([Keep text concise and succinct](https://www.masterclass.com/articles/what-does-it-mean-to-kill-your-darlings).
 Avoid reminiscing rambling and historical excursion.)
+  - Use British English.
+In particular, punctuation serves to improve readability, no matter what the rules are.
+(It's like driving on the right or left hand side; there is no right or wrong, but everybody should do the same.
+BE is taught in more countries than AE, but probably more publications are in AE than in BE.)

 ### Decisions on the level of student courses